gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 Overcomplicate → Simplify
 =========================
 **Simplifying your robot simplifies possible headaches later.**

-Another common trap that teams fall into is to overcomplicate needlessly.
+.. important:: Another common trap that teams fall into is to overcomplicate
+    needlessly.
     Simplicity and compactness are two hallmarks of engineering.
 While some robots are very complicated, keep in mind that those teams are generally experienced, have some sort of machining capability, and fully design their robot in CAD.